mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 #### General part

-- have a metadata schema/template for the experiment to show them how it would be done and could be used
-- give every experiment a number so you can refer to it e.g. A###_custom_name
+where to start

 - describe everything that is not written down.
 There is implicit information and procedural knowledge that can be learned by interpreting the data, but it would make understanding an experiment easier by writing it down at the proper place in the metadata in the first place ... do your future me a favor when she tries to figure out what the data means

+how to start

+- when analysing - get someone unfamiliar with your experiment and let them redo the analysis with your notes. see if they are able to come to the same results w/o problems. when there are problems, these are the points that still need to be documented.

 - why document everything in easy to read files besides raw data, proprietory formats or labbook?
 You cannot send a labbook to a collaborator and you will need this information compiled for a publication in any case.

+which details to think about

+- give every experiment a number so you can refer to it e.g. A###_custom_name

 - a project folder should be a package including as much information about the procedures and how the various data files and plot were created, that you can hand it over to someone and they could understand the structure and the experimental